ColumnStore provides several mechanisms to ingest data:

 ColumnStore Batch Insert ModeBatch data insert mode with cpimport

-ColumnStore Streaming Data AdaptersThe ColumnStore Bulk Data API enable creation of higher performance adapte...
+ColumnStore Streaming Data AdaptersThe ColumnStore Bulk Data API enables the creation of higher performance a...